sbanerjee1776/CourseProject-Samsung/CodeBook.md

 * Uses group_by() from the dplyr package to group the data set by subject ID and Activity
 * uses summarise_each() from the dplyr package to get the column means and puts it in tidyData
-* Adds "Mean." each variable name to indicate this is a mean value
+* Prefixes "Mean." each variable name to indicate that all variables are means
-* Write out the tidy data set using write.table() function (tidyData.txt)
+* Write out the tidy data set using write.table() function (tidyData.txt) in the working directory
+* This can be read in using: tidyData <- read.table("tidyData.txt", header = TRUE)